 Helpdesk software might also seem obvious, but not for the reasons you’re thinking.

-For example, many offer a live chat software or self-service content library option that help you deal with customer issues quickly and accurately.
+For example, many offer a live chat software or self-service content library option that helps you deal with customer issues quickly and accurately.
 Helping customers find and fix their own problems frees your team up to focus on growing your store.

 Otherwise, if and when you do connect personally, you’ll be armed with CRM and past customer data to better serve each one — and that level of support shows you actually care.
 So as you would expect, improving your customer service in these areas can help significantly boost retention.